sylhare/sylhare.github.io/_posts/2024/2024-04-26-Software-architecture.md

 tags: [agile]
 ---

-Let's talk about software architecture, how you come about them, how to make architecture decision and what influences them and finally how to categorize the different type of architecture.
+Let's talk about software architecture, how you come about them, how to make architecture decisions and what influences them, and finally, how to categorize the different type of architecture.

 ### Approaches

-There are usually three ways to go with software architecture, besides all the none-functional ones:
+There are usually three ways to go with software architecture, beside all the none-functional ones:
 - Good: With a proposed solution that's technically sound.
-  - (But it takes too long to implement, or the organization lacks skill knowledge, personnel to support it).
+  - (But it takes too long to implement, or the organisation lacks skill knowledge, personnel to support it).
 - Right: With a proposed solution answering the customer or stakeholder's problem.
-  - (But adds technical debts, is a short term solution or does not account for growth or some possible future extra functionality).
+  - (But adds technical debts, is a short-term solution or does not account for growth or some possible future extra functionality).
-- Successful: With a proposed solution that brings value to both the user (customer or stakeholder) and the organization (The company developing and supporting the software).
+- Successful: With a proposed solution that brings value to both the user (customer or stakeholder) and the organisation (The company developing and supporting the software).
   - (A compromise that benefits both sides.)

 Looking at a new software architecture, it may not always be unanimously agreed upon.